linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 13 Portfolio Selection Theory.md

 Any portfolio that an investor can construct given the universe of candidate assets is referred to as a feasible portfolio.
 The five portfolios shown in table 13.1 are all feasible portfolios in which the risk is measured in terms of the portfolio's standard deviation.
 The collection of all feasible portfolios is called the set of feasible portfolios, or simply the feasible set.

 In our illustration, where only two assets are candidates for inclusion in a portfolio, it is easy to graphically show the set of feasible portfolios.
 The feasible set, shown in figure 13.1, is a curve that represents those combinations of portfolio risk and expected portfolio return that are attainable by constructing portfolios from all possible combinations of asset 1 and asset 2.
 The five portfolios in table 13.1 are identified on the curve representing the feasible set.
-Beginning with portfolio A and proceeding to portfolio E, the allocation to asset 1 goes from  $100\%$  of the portfolio to  $0\%$ , and the allocation to asset 2 goes from  $0\%$  to  $100\%$  therefore, all possible combinations of asset 1 and asset 2 lie between portfolios A and E (i.e., on the curve labeled AE in figure 13.1).
-In the case of two assets, any other asset allocation to the two assets not lying on this curve is not attainable, because there is no mix of assets 1 and 2 that can be created.
+Beginning with portfolio A and proceeding to portfolio E, the allocation to asset 1 goes from $100\%$ of the portfolio to $0\%$, and the allocation to asset 2 goes from $0\%$ to $100\%$ therefore, all possible combinations of asset 1 and asset 2 lie between portfolios A and E (i.e., on the curve labeled AE in figure 13.1).
+In the case of two assets, any other asset allocation to the two assets not lying on this curve is not attainable, because there is no mix of assets 1 and asset 2 that can be created.
 It is for this reason that curve AE is the feasible set.

 Figure 13.1